Crypto Advisory Services: Moving a Firm Up the Value Chain (2026)

 Sources

-- Reliable crypto books pull clients into higher-value forward-looking advisory (treasury policy, token-comp structure, DAC8 strategy, board reporting) — a legitimate growth path that crosses toward regulated legal/tax territory
+- Reliable crypto books pull clients into higher-value forward-looking advisory (treasury policy, token-compensation structure, DAC8 strategy, board reporting), a legitimate growth path that crosses toward regulated legal and tax territory.

-- A firm can generally provide advisory within accounting/finance competence (treasury reporting/KPIs, accounting policy, close/control, fractional-CFO, operationalizing DAC8 reconciliation); definitive legal characterization and binding tax positions/representation generally belong to regulated legal/tax professions
+- A firm can generally provide advisory within its accounting and finance competence (treasury reporting and KPIs, accounting policy, close and control, fractional-CFO, operationalising DAC8 reconciliation); definitive legal characterisation and binding tax positions or representation generally belong to regulated legal and tax professions.

-- The advisory boundary should be explicitly scoped and documented (covers / excludes regulated legal-tax advice / requires client counsel); a counsel referral relationship manages the crypto-frequent legal/tax questions
+- The advisory boundary should be explicitly scoped and documented (what it covers, that it excludes regulated legal and tax advice, and that some questions require the client's counsel); a counsel referral relationship manages the legal and tax questions that recur with crypto.

-- Advisory raises value and professional responsibility; managed with scoping + counsel referral + competent staff — the scope boundary is governed by professional rules and jurisdiction-specific; not professional/legal/tax advice
+- Advisory raises both value and professional responsibility, managed with scoping, counsel referral, and competent staff.
+The scope boundary is governed by professional rules and is jurisdiction-specific.
+This is not professional, legal, or tax advice.

 The Crypto Accounting Firm Tech Stack: Build, Buy, or White-Label (2026)